 Can varicoceles affect fertility?

-In most cases, varicoceles have no effect on fertility, but there is an association between the two conditions.
 About 40 percent of all men who are tested for infertility are found to have varicoceles and sperm that are less able to move and swim toward an egg, which is called reduced sperm motility.

 Treatment of infertility may include surgery or another technique to take out or block the vein with the varicocele.
 Testing shows that most men are producing healthier sperm within about six months of surgery.